 Items must not be placed in front of the car park gate sensors to keep them open as this compromises the security of the building and puts all residents at risk.

-If the car park gates become stuck for any reason, notify the Building Manager.
+If the car park gates are not functioning for any reason, notify the Administration Office.

 Residents should not open the entrance door to their apartment when they are cooking.
 Under some circumstances this may create a fire alarm trip resulting in the attendance of Fire & Rescue NSW.
 Each apartment is fitted with smoke and heat sensing devices, which are very sensitive.
 Steam or smoke will cause the alarm to activate and Fire & Rescue NSW respond to ALL alarms.
 The necessary call-out fee levied by Fire & Rescue NSW will be passed to the owners of the offending apartment.